 The popularity of .IO domains for tech startups has surged in recent years.
 Why?
 In part, because it’s a great way to instantly establish your emerging brand as a tech company.

-Tech enthusiasts adopted .IO as a nod to input/output, giving the ccTLD — which was originally assigned to represent the British Indian Ocean Territory — a personality all its own.
+The .IO domain meaning has actually evolved over time.
+Tech enthusiasts adopted .IO as a nod to input/output, giving the ccTLD—which was originally assigned to represent the British Indian Ocean Territory—a personality all its own.
 And, much as .TV domains helped to quickly establish properties as television shows in the past, choosing a .IO domain helps instantly signify to anyone seeing your URL that you’re in tech.
 It’s a great branding play that costs very little but packs a big punch.

 Here are five more reasons startups love .IO: